 aged from 5 to 19 in the community, whether they attend

 About this service

-School nurses also work closely with social care in order to reduce health inequalities and to keep children and young people safe from harm.
-This proactive and preventative work is known as Safeguarding.
-Where harm is already known about or suspected in families, the school nurse teams work with a range of other professionals to support the family to make changes to their lifestyle or care of the child through formal plans of care.
-This is known as Child Protection.
+We work closely with social care providers to help keep children and young people safe from harm.
+Where harm is already known about or suspected, the school nurse teams work with a range of other professionals to support the child and family to make changes to their lifestyle or care of the child through formal plans of care.

 The School Nursing Service Model